VietPQ685/Custom-Themes/Custom_Colorscripts/Anime-Colorscripts.md

 ```

 ## How to use anime-colorscripts
-- Write the following text into the Terminal to display random anime character
+- Write the following command into the Terminal to display random anime character
 ```
 anime-colorscripts -r
 ```